parmarth009/Air-BNB-Dashboard/README.md

 - **Automate sentiment scoring pipeline using NLP models**
 - **Add sentiment trend alerts for hosts and cities**
 - **Build a neutral-reviewer conversion tracking dashboard**
+- **Extend Monte Carlo simulation with more competitive factors (amenities, location score, response rate)**
+- **Build an interactive what-if simulator for hosts to test pricing and quality scenarios**

 ---